fansek/literatura/README.md

 Run `lit -h` to learn how to use `literatura`.

+## Versioning

+Use `pnpm version` command to publish the package with a new version.

 ## Terminology

 `node` represents a file or a directory (depends on context).